 Stay at the Movenpick Resort Boracay

-We have a separate review post coming on the Movenpick Resort Boracay.
+We have a separate review post the Movenpick Resort Boracay.
 It’s possibly one of the best places we’ve stayed, especially for families.

 The service at the Movenpick Boracay was exceptional, there were plenty of facilities and activities, it’s brand new, and best of all, it’s on its private beach – Punta Bunga, which, as mentioned, I think is more stunning than White Beach.